311. Neural Network Visualization

 Use Matplotlib to see what's going on in an autoencoder

-You can enroll below or, better yet, unlock the entire End-to-End Machine Learning Course Catalog for 9 USD per month.
+You can enroll below for free or, if it's easier, unlock the entire End-to-End Machine Learning Course Catalog for 20 USD.

 In this Building Blocks course we'll build a custom visualization of an autoencoder neural network using Matplotlib.
 The course is divided up into 33 small coding exercises, making it a step-by-step experience.

 When we're done you'll have the python code to create and render this:

 In addition to confidently navigating Matplotlib, the visualization code can come in handy if you ever decide to experiment with building neural networks of your own.

 PreviewCode up the constants

 PreviewBuild parameter dictionary II: Input (1:26)